sfu-ireceptor/turnkey-service-php/doc/customizing_home_page.md

 ### Check it worked

-Go to your turnkey root URL https://<your server IP>.
+Go to your turnkey root URL https://&lt;your server IP&gt; .
 You can also

 ```
 curl -k https://localhost/airr/v1/info